pmko/coursera-recommender-systems/class-notes/collaborative-filtering.md

 ```

 #### User-User Collaboration
+Select neighborhood of similar-taste users and use their opinions of items to predict an item(s) for the user of interest where they have not previously rated or interacted with that item.
+Compute a similarity score between a user and other users.
+Then look for users with high similarity scores (neighborhood) that have rated the item of interest or create a list of possible recommendations.
+The challenge with this method is that user tastes can change over time and are usually only limited to a category of items, thus taking more compute resources to keep current.

+There is a variant of this that uses trusted users versus similar users and then looks at their ratings / tastes to make predictions and recommendations.

+_matrix:_ Each column is an item, each row is a user and each cell is a rating for the user/item combination.

 This is a correlation-weighted average formula.
 Doesn't address the issue that users rate on different scales (e.g user $u$ rating of 2 would be the same as user $v$ rating of 4)
 $$